jongiddy/jute/docs/reference.rst

    It could also be considered an AttributeError, as when validation is off, that is the alternative exception (that might be) raised.
-   However, future versions of this module may perform additional validation to catch TypeError's (e.g. function paramete matching).
+   However, future versions of this module may perform additional validation to catch TypeError's (e.g. function parameter matching).

 .. py:class:: Interface(provider)